carbon-language/carbon-lang/clang/README.txt

 Future Features:

  * Fine grained diag control within the source (#pragma enable/disable warning).
- * Faster than GCC at IR generation [measure when complete].
+ * Faster than GCC at AST generation [measure when complete].
  * Better token tracking within macros?
 (Token came from this line, which is a macro argument instantiated here, recursively instantiated here).
  * Fast #import!